 • Credibility and trust in the business’s brand takes longer to build

-• Less liability compared to sole proprietorship; liability is shared between the partners
+• Less liability compared to sole proprietorship; the partners share the liability

 • More liability compared to a corporation; one partner is still held personally liable

 • A partnership’s income is split equally between the partners unless arrangements have been made beforehand.
 This may be a source of strife for those who think their partners aren’t shouldering as much work as the other.